fejlek/Nine-Circles-Statistics/First Circle - Linear Regression/First_circle_linear_regression_2.md

 expectancy.

-In this demonstration, we will start with a simple linear regression model, but we will eventually move to models for panel data.
-Thus, we will give a brief introduction to random and fixed effects models for panel data, and even to lesser known *correlated random effects models*.
+In this demonstration, we will start with a simple linear regression model, but we will eventually move to models for panel data in the latter half of this text.
+Thus, we will give a brief introduction to random and fixed effects models for panel data and even to lesser-known *correlated random effects* models.

-## Linear Regression Model (*for effect estimation and hypothesis testing*)
+## Specification of predictors

 Let us start the modelling with our choice of the predictors.
 I will not consider **Adult_mortality** as our predictor, because